SRT / VTT / ASS Subtitle Formats

 - Example:

-Fontsize: The font size.
+Fontsize: Font size.

 - Example: